Is flavor discrete?: On model building. Examples

 As an example of GUT, let us consider the SO(10) model with modular flavor $A_4$ \cite{king}.
 The minimal SO(10) model (model 2 of \cite{king}) has $10 (H) + \overline{126} (\bar{\Delta})$ Higgses, and three 16 plets $\psi$.
 The symmetry assignment is shown in Fig. \ref{fig:w}.

-Here the way to introduce enough free parameters is to assign large values of weights to the modular forms $Y$: from possible values of discrete parameters $k_Y = 0, 2, 4, 6, 8, 10, ...$ $k_Y = 8$ and $k_Y = 8$ are selected.
+Here the way to introduce enough free parameters is to assign large values of weights to the modular forms $Y$: from possible values of discrete parameters $k_Y = 0, 2, 4, 6, 8, 10, ...$ $k_Y = 8$ and $k_Y = 10$ are selected.
 Invariance ensured by corresponding choice of $k_H$ for scalars.
 (For $k_Y^{(10)}$ and $k_Y^{(6)}$ there are 36 possibilities, but among them only 3 are viable and the fit is not perfect.)
-For large weight, $Y$ can be in any $A_4$ representation, furthermore Rep. 3 can be in three versions with permuted columns.
+For large weight, $Y$ can be in any $A_4$ representation, furthermore Rep. 3 can be in three versions related to permutation of columns.
 This allows one to introduce many interaction terms with arbitrary couplings:

 Here $k_\psi = 5$, $k_{10} = 0$ and $k_{126} = -2$.
 Couplings $\alpha_i$, $\gamma_j$, and VEVs of $\tau$ compose 27 real parameters.
-On the other hand there are 27 observables: masses mixings of quarks and leptons.
+On the other hand there are 27 observables: masses and mixings of quarks and leptons.
 The best fit values of parameters spread by 2.5 orders of magnitude.
-Predictions are given for unknown yet quantities: the 3 CP-phases in lepton sector, absolute scale of neutrino mass.
+Predictions are given for unknown yet quantities: the 3 CP-phases in lepton sector, and the absolute scale of neutrino mass.
 Here the question with missing reps. still exists: why the higher weights 8 and 10 are used only?
 Why $Y$ with lower weights are absent?